The Best Rivers In Ontario For Trout And Steelhead

 The Nottawasaga River also known as the Notty, is the biggest wild steelhead and salmon river flowing into Georgian Bay.

-The Nottawasaga River is said to have the largest runs of wild steelhead in all of Ontario but don’t go running out to fish it just yet.
+The Nottawasaga River is said to have the largest runs of wild steelhead in Ontario, but don’t rush to fish it just yet.

 Some anglers love this river but many hate it.
 Much of this river is private property and can’t be accessed and the parts that can be accessed in the middle and lower sections are slow, flat muddy, and full of logs and sticks.